irdest/irdest/docs/user/src/guides/03_lora.md

 in one terminal run `sudo openocd` (also needs to be in the firmware dir) This will open the debug port the the microcontroller and start a socket for gdb to connect to.
 Your dev board should now have a rapidly flashing green/red LED on it.

-Next in a second terminal run `cargo run` this will compile the software and start a gdb session which will upload the firmware to the microcontroller.
+Next in a second terminal run `cargo run --release` this will compile the software and start a gdb session which will upload the firmware to the microcontroller.
+The release flag is always required due to the very tight timing requirements faced by processing serial data on a microcontroller.

 After a few moments for the upload to complete you will be met with at `(gdb)` prompt.
 The microcontroller's CPU is halted at the beginning of main and ready to start. type `c` followed by enter to start the firmware.

 ### 6. Start ratman
 For testing we disable the inet driver, start ratman with the following call: